- October 1, 2024

 When the legal aspects are done, the next step is structural modification.
 Commercial properties need to adhere to certain building codes.
 These codes include parking spaces, fire exits, accessibility for the disabled, etc. Suppose you are turning your home into an office; you must make certain modifications and redesign the property (installing signage and emergency exits) to ensure it meets commercial standards.

-Also Read: Banks that provide home loan facilities for Pakistan real estate
+Also Read: Banks that provide home loan facilities for the Pakistan real estate

 Commercial conversion will make your property eligible for higher tax rates.
 In urban prime locations, tax brackets are much higher than those for residential properties.
 In addition, you will be getting more utility bills due to expensive units.
 It is best to consult a financial advisor to make an informed decision by calculating the potential ROI before switching.